waxs/needle/docs/sorting/README.md

 console.log(result);
 ```
-If needed the same thing can be achieved running date values, there is an separate method available fro preforming
+If needed the same thing can be achieved running date values.
-this sort called `sortDate()`.
 Behind the scenes values will be converted into a date.
 Value must be a valid date.
 ```javascript
 const result = needle
     .sortDate('created')